Cammajorc/gym-profit-analysis/README.md

-# 🏋️‍♂️ Gym Profit Forecasting Project
+# 🏋️‍♂️ Gym Profit and Expansion Project

 This project analyzes the financial performance of a fictional gym using R and Google Sheets.
 It includes: